tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/cloudtrail-server-side-encryption-enabled.md

 | Amazon Web Services | Data Protection |

 ## Description

-This policy verifies whether the `aws_cloudtrail` is configured to use the server-side encryption (SSE) AWS KMS key encryption.
+This control checks whether CloudTrail is configured to use the server-side encryption (SSE) AWS KMS key encryption.
+The control fails if the KmsKeyId isn't defined.

-The policy fails if the `kms_key_id` attribute isn't defined for the resource.
+For an added layer of security for your sensitive CloudTrail log files, you should use [server-side encryption with AWS KMS keys (SSE-KMS)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) for your CloudTrail log files for encryption at rest.
+Note that by default, the log files delivered by CloudTrail to your buckets are encrypted by [Amazon server-side encryption with Amazon S3-managed encryption keys (SSE-S3)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html).
 This rule is covered by the [cloudtrail-server-side-encryption-enabled](https://github.com/hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/blob/main/policies/cloudtrail/cloudtrail-server-side-encryption-enabled.sentinel) policy.

 ## Policy Results (Pass)